BeauMercier/drasticClientPortal/PLANNING.md

     *   Database Record: A row is created in `user_files` with `user_id`, `project_id`, and `project_type` all populated.
 *   **BIR-Specific Files (Web Design Projects):** Stored in a separate, private `bir-files` bucket.
 Metadata in `public.bir_file` table.
     *   Uploaded via the "Project Files" tab within the Web Design project detail page (`src/app/(client)/client/projects/web-design/[id]/page.tsx`), which uses `FileUploadStep.tsx`.
+    *   The upload process uses a signed URL flow:
+        1. Client requests a signed URL from `/api/bir/create-upload-url`.
+        2. File is uploaded directly from the client to the Supabase `bir-files` bucket using the signed URL.
+        3. Client sends metadata to `/api/bir/record-file` to create an entry in the `bir_file` table.
     *   This tab is specifically for files related to the Business Information Request.
     *   Storage Path: `{bir_id}/{uuid}.{ext}` (within `bir-files` bucket)
     *   Database: `bir_file` table with `bir_id` (FK to `business_information_requests`), `file_type`, `original_name`, `storage_path`, `mime_type`, `size_bytes`.